morti747/MYSQL-PYTHON-SCRIPT-PROJECT/README.md

 ##

-:zap: We are going to use the windows 10 computer to manage our database on Ubuntu server located on the different networks using python script :zap:
+:zap: We'll use the windows 10 computer to manage our database created on Ubuntu server located in different networks using python script :zap:

 ##